dusanpaun/dfg/notes/Done.md

 # Done Features

+## Player notifications v2

+- 90% of all notifications have been move to separate popup window
+- Only 3 last notifications are shown on the playScreen

 ## Player stats widgets

 - Player sees his health and stamina, beside Inventory, Help and Systems buttons